caseydavenport/kubernetes/docs/getting-started-guides/coreos/bare_metal_calico.md

 Bare Metal CoreOS with Kubernetes and Project Calico
 ------------------------------------------
-Deploy a Kubernetes cluster on CoreOS using [Calico networking](http://www.projectcalico.org).
+This guide explains how to deploy a bare-metal Kubernetes cluster on CoreOS using [Calico networking](http://www.projectcalico.org).

-In this guide, you will do the following:
+Specifically, this guide will have you do the following:
 - Deploy a Kubernetes master node on CoreOS using cloud-config
 - Deploy two Kubernetes compute hosts with Calico Networking using cloud-config
 - Provision pods on your Kubernetes cluster and check connectivity.